-She partners with her clients in their investigation and adjustment of property claims and in defending her clients in coverage, bad faith, arson, fraud and property damage cases.
+She works to know her client’s business strategy and goals, which allows her to partner with her clients in efficiently investigating and adjusting property claims and in defending her clients in coverage, bad faith, arson, fraud, cyber and property damage cases.
+She represents clients in Georgia, South Carolina, Tennessee and Alabama.

 Mercer University, Walter F. George School of Law, J.D., 1986, With Honors